- Country or region

 Central Asia is of geostrategic importance to the EU.
 The region represents a bridge to China, Afghanistan and the Middle East.
 It is a source of significant energy imports for the EU.

-Central Asia: Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, Uzbekistan
+Central Asia: Kazakhstan, Kyrgyz Republic, Tajikistan, Turkmenistan, Uzbekistan

 Central Asian countries share some common features: they are landlocked, their exports focus on raw materials, and they all face significant influence from neighbouring powers, namely Russia or China.
 Yet they significantly differ from one another in terms of wealth and trade volumes with the EU.
 Despite some economic growth in recent years, Central Asian countries remain characterised by a low level of economic diversification and a high dependence on a relatively small number of trade partners.